How to Setting up DynamoDB Locally

 ReadCapacityUnits=5,WriteCapacityUnits=5

-Now, if we run list-tables again, should see the output contains the table we just add.
+Now, if we run list-tables again, the output should contain the table we just added.

 {